Mccandycube6623/datapack/readme.txt

 datapack
-This datapack work on MHYC¡®s SMP
+This datapack work on MHYC's SMP